armollica/TableShaper/examples/census/README.md

 Download, clean up and map data from the U.S. Census Bureau using TablesShaper and [mapshaper](https://mapshaper.org/).

+Here's the map that we'll create.

+![Map showing the share of county population that's foreign born.](https://github.com/armollica/TableShaper/blob/master/examples/census/map.svg)

-This map shows what share of county's population is foreign born.
+This shows the percentage of a county's population that is foreign born.
 Darker colors indicate a higher share of the population is foreign born.

-![Map showing the share of county population that's foreign born.](https://github.com/armollica/TableShaper/blob/master/examples/census/map.svg)

 Here are the steps to make this.
-Or check out `create-map.sh` for the entire process in a bash script.
+You can also check out `create-map.sh` for the entire process in a bash script.

 Download the census data as a JSON file.
 This file has the total population, the foreign born population and an FIPS code that we will use to join the data